 This research paper focuses on swimming, specifically the men’s 100m freestyle.
 The men’s 100m freestyle specialist don’t have a preferred body type and we can see a variety of physical features when observing the best in the world compete (Mazzili, 2019).
 This is very advantageous, given everyone can use their strengths in their favor (Mazzili, 2019).
 However, it makes the event one of the most competitive (Mazzili, 2019).

-The objective of this paper is to determine the improbability of a particular swim time, specifically the newly established world record of 46.40 seconds in the men’s 100m freestyle, achieved by Pan Zhanle of The Democratic Republic of China, at the 2024 Paris Olympic Games final To achieve this goal, I used a dataset of the 50 fastest observed performances in the 100m men’s Freestyle event.
+The objective of this paper is to determine the improbability of a particular swim time, specifically the newly established world record of 46.40 seconds in the men’s 100m freestyle, achieved by Pan Zhanle of The Democratic Republic of China, at the 2024 Paris Olympic Games final.
+To achieve this goal, I used a dataset of the 50 fastest observed performances in the 100m men’s Freestyle event.
 I analyzed the probability of achieving this world record time using 3 statistical methods: the Monte Carlo simulation, the Extreme Value Theorem (EVT), and the Gompertz distribution.
 Using these predictive analysis methods, I examine the statistical likelihood of achieving such extreme performance.

 Methodology